 This is just one example of how the skills one uses at work can directly help one’s home life.
-There are many other including:
+There are many others including:

 - Record keeping